maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/outline.md

 ## Dev Tools

-> speaker notes:
->
-> Suggest learning devtools well - will be very helpful in the long term
->
-> Official docs are long, but very comprehensive and super helpful

 Debugging tools === Productive programmers

 Browser based tools to track down issues, inspect css, analyze performance and